 For an added challenge, have a friend or family member formulate a list of ten random things for you.
 Give yourself a few minutes to look over the list and then after an hour, recite the items back to them to see how many you can remember!

 7. Crossword Puzzles

-Another fun brain game are crossword puzzles, and you can like find free ones online or in a newspaper!
+Another fun brain game is crossword puzzles, and you can like find free ones online or in a newspaper!
 These puzzles will have rows of boxes going up, down, and side to side.
 A letter goes in each box to make words that fit into the descriptions given.

 These games are a great way to promote quick thinking and range of thought as the words can be part of any topic.
 Try doing the crossword with a friend or loved one to have a friendly competition or some company while playing!

 8. Counting Games

 Counting games are another fun way to exercise your brain and boost your memory.
 Try counting backward from 100 as quickly as you can.
 Then try counting backward from 200.
 If this is too easy, count backward by fives or increments of eleven for an added challenge.

 You can also play math games on your computer or phone to stimulate your brain and the ability to think on your feet.
 From word problems to simple subtraction and multiplication, you can find a math game that gets you thinking.

 Jigsaw puzzles are not only a great way to stimulate your brain and boost memory, but they make beautiful works of art when finished.
 Plus, you can put puzzles together with family and friends, and even frame them after you’re finished to preserve the picture.